douglasdavis/pyotheus/README.md

 # pyotheus

-Rust Prometheus client library for Python.
+Prometheus client library for Python, written in Rust.